reasoning/hero/README.md

 Out of the box you will have access to powerful features for systems programming.

+Nothing is a template unless it really has to be.

+Builds like butter.

 ### Binary and Strings

 - `Binary`, and `Bits` for handling binary data.